TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

 Yes, to sleep TWO people you will need TWO Haven Tents.

 With two Haven Tents, each person will have a larger 30” x 80” mattress with more total sleeping area.
 Camping is uncomfortable when you need to squeeze two people into a RTT.
-The average rooftop tent is much better for one person.
+The average rooftop tent is much more comfortable for one person.

 If you are a solo camper, you save 90% of the cost of a RTT with a Haven Tent.
 If you are a couple and buy two Haven Tents, you still save 80%.